Lattice Semiconductor (LSCC)

 Businesses that maintain a cash surplus face reduced bankruptcy risk.

-12. Key Takeaways from Lattice Semiconductor’s Q1 Results
+12. Key Takeaways from Lattice Semiconductor’s Q4 Results

 13. Is Now The Time To Buy Lattice Semiconductor?

 Lattice Semiconductor isn’t a terrible business, but it doesn’t pass our bar.
-For starters, its revenue growth was uninspiring over the last five years.
-And while its admirable gross margins indicate robust pricing power, the downside is its declining operating margin shows the business has become less efficient.
-On top of that, its unimpressive EPS growth over the last five years shows it’s failed to produce meaningful profits for shareholders.
+Although its revenue growth was mediocre over the last five years and is expected to accelerate over the next 12 months, its declining operating margin shows the business has become less efficient.
+And while the company’s admirable gross margins indicate robust pricing power, the downside is its operating margins are low compared to other semiconductor companies.

-Lattice Semiconductor’s P/E ratio based on the next 12 months is 40.6x.
-This multiple tells us a lot of good news is priced in - we think there are better investment opportunities out there.
+Lattice Semiconductor’s P/E ratio based on the next 12 months is 59.7x.
+This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.

-Wall Street analysts have a consensus one-year price target of $62.78 on the company (compared to the current share price of $47).
+Wall Street analysts have a consensus one-year price target of $87.21 on the company (compared to the current share price of $98.52), implying they don’t see much short-term potential in Lattice Semiconductor.